Emergency Light Circuit Board Instruction

 Overview — What the Board Does: AC input (120/277 VAC) to charger; transfer sensing & relay switching to battery in <1 s; LED driver regulates lamp current for ≥90 minutes; status indicator and, on self-test models, fault logs/diagnostics.

-The main PCB charges the battery, senses loss of AC and transfers to battery, regulates LED output for ≥90 minutes, and provides status/diagnostics.
+The main PCB (or emergency light circuit board) charges the battery, senses loss of AC and transfers to battery, regulates LED output for ≥90 minutes, and provides status/diagnostics.

-The main circuit board (sometimes split across two small PCBs) typically provides these functions:
+The main emergency light board (sometimes split across two small PCBs) typically provides these functions:

-• Charging: keeps the battery at the proper state of charge on normal AC power (120/277 V).
+• Charging: keeps the battery at the proper state of charge on normal AC power (120/277 V) using an onboard charger/driver circuit.

 • Transfer: senses loss of AC and switches the unit to battery in < 1 second.

-• LED drive: regulates lamp current so the unit meets the UL 924 runtime (≥ 90 minutes).
+• LED drive: regulates lamp current so the unit meets the UL 924 runtime (≥ 90 minutes) whether it’s a 6 V or 12 V system.

 • Status: provides indicator LEDs (and on self-test models, logs/diagnostics).

-When these functions drift or fail, you’ll see dim/unstable lamps, blinking fault indicators, or batteries that never seem to charge.
+In other words, the LED emergency light circuit board is the control center for charging, transfer, and illumination.
+When these functions drift or fail, you’ll see dim/unstable lamps, blinking fault indicators, or batteries that never seem to charge—classic signs of an emergency light board problem, not just a bad lamp.

 Common Symptoms & Likely Causes